 But the good news is- with the right care and attention, your flowers continue to blossom and bloom vibrantly not just for days but for weeks.

 We at OZ Flower Delivery do not want you to throw away your gorgeous flowers handpicked by expert florists just after a few days of buying.
-Instead, we give you some top tips to keep your flowers last longer and fresher so you can enjoy their beauty and elegance for weeks!
+Instead, we give you some top tips and ideas about how to make flowers last longer and fresher so you can enjoy their beauty and elegance for weeks!

 1. Spritz the soft petals